Home » Recipes » 30-Minute Meals » Loose Meat Sandwich

 We'll send this recipe to your inbox, so you can find it when you need it!

-What is a Loose Meat Sandwich?
+What are Loose Meat Sandwiches?

 What you’ll love about these Loose Meat Sandwiches:

-How to Make a Loose Meat Sandwich
+How to Make Loose Meat Sandwich Recipe

 Pro Tip:

-Freezing: Freeze the meat mixture in a freezer-safe container for up to 3 months.
-Thaw overnight in the fridge before reheating.
+Freezing: Place the meat mixture in a freezer-safe container and freeze for up to 3 months.
+Reheat gently in a skillet over medium heat, adding a splash of water or broth if needed.

 Questions about this Maid-Rite Recipe: